loafey/master-thesis/Thesis/1.0. Introduction/Related Work.typ

 // create efficient machine code, the virtual machine can not be a target language
 // either.

-In the previous year (2024), Filip Nordmark wrote his thesis master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024.
+In the previous year (2024), Nordmark wrote his master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024.
-This work can be seen as a predecessor of the work presented here in this thesis, and is somewhat similar in nature.
+This work can be seen as a predecessor of the work presented here in this thesis, and is similar in nature to this thesis.

-Nordmark compiled a similar language to #ln to an untyped custom made virtual machine.
+Nordmark compiled a similar language to #ln to an untyped byte code, which ran in a custom made virtual machine.
-This is in quite the contrast to our own, where we instead aimed for a more lower level approach.
+This is in quite the contrast to our own, where we have instead aimed for a more lower level approach.